NeerajRedrouthu/LINUX-BASH-LIKE-SHELL/README.md

 # LINUX-BASH-LIKE-SHELL
-It was in Advanced Operating Systems class.
-We were asked to create our own bash shell with some built-in bash commands  and additional commands specified by the professor.
-It was a month long project, though arduous I enjoyed it mainly  because everything worked as expected.
+In Advanced Operating Systems class, we were asked to create our own bash shell with some built-in bash commands and additional commands specified by our professor.

+Task:
 Write a C/C++/Python program that implements your own shell.
 It should print a prompt which is the concatenation of your login id and the char string "_sh> " (note the blank at the end).
 So, mine for example would be